 - 3 Copy the extracted files to the USB device.
-Be careful not to copy the zip file. - 4 Remove the USB device from your PC and connect it to the USB port on the AV receiver. - 5 Make sure the AV receiver and TV are turned on.
-If the AV receiver is in standby mode, press \bigcirc ON/STANDBY on the AV receiver to light up the front display. - 6 Select the USB input source.
+Be careful not to copy the zip file. - 4 Remove the USB device from your PC and connect it to the USB port on the AV receiver.
+When the AV receiver has two USB ports, you can use either one.

+Make sure the AV receiver and TV are turned on.
+If the AV receiver is in standby mode, press ON/STANDBY on the AV receiver to light up the front display.

+6 Select the USB input source.

 "Now Initializing" is displayed on the front display and then the name of the USB device is displayed.
 It takes 20 to 30 seconds to recognize the USB device.
 7 Press RECEIVER followed by SETUP on the remote controller.